-Comparsion to CutQC.
-In Fig. 10 and 11 we compare the circuit cutter of QVM with CutQC.
+Comparison to CutQC.
+In Fig. 12 and 13 we compare the circuit cutter of QVM with CutQC [83].
 We run the QVM and CutQC circuit cutters with the same configuration to generate circuit fragments of up to 7 qubits and compile and run the fragments on the IBM Kolkata QPU.
 We use several benchmarks of sizes of 8-12 qubits.
-We find that, compared to CutQC, QVM only produces 70% of the CNOTs on average, since gate virtualization allows a reduction of the qubit connectivity significantly compared to CutQC (Fig. 10 (a)).
-QVM achieves similar circuit depth reduction as CutQC as both can cut the circuits into significantly smaller fragments (Fig. 10 (b)).
+We find that, compared to CutQC, QVM only produces 70% of the CNOTs on average, since gate virtualization allows a reduction of the qubit connectivity significantly compared to CutQC (Fig. 12 (a)).
+QVM achieves similar circuit depth reduction as CutQC as both can cut the circuits into significantly smaller fragments (Fig. 12 (b)).

-A look at the fidelity benchmark (Fig. 11) shows that CutQC and QVM achieve similar fidelity and significantly outperform the Qiskit baseline, with QVM achieving on average 1% higher fidelity than CutQC.
+A look at the fidelity benchmark (Fig. 13) shows that CutQC and QVM achieve similar fidelity and significantly outperform the Qiskit baseline, with QVM achieving on average 1% higher fidelity than CutQC.
 We suspect the relatively small improvement despite the promising results in circuit properties is due to the noisy mid-circuit measurements with an error of $\geq 10^{-2}$, which we need to perform to virtualize gates.
-With less measurement noise, QVM will likely perform similar or better to CutQC.
+With less measurement noise, QVM will perform similarly to CutQC.

-We conclude that both QVM and CutQC, with their different techniques, are efficient in-circuit cutting and should ideally be used together in future work to take advantage of both methods with their respective benefits [13], especially since we will likely be able to mitigate the mid-circuit measurement errors [30].
+We conclude that both QVM and CutQC, with their different techniques, are efficient in-circuit cutting and should ideally be used together in future work to take advantage of both methods with their respective benefits [11], especially when we mitigate the mid-circuit measurement errors [29].

-RQ1 takeaway: With the circuit cutter, we reliably scale the size of circuits that can be run on noisy QPUs, up to 2×, improving the overall fidelity 4.7× on average and up to 33.6× due to significant depth and CNOT gate reduction.
+RQ1 takeaway: With the circuit cutter, we reliably scale the size of circuits that can be run on noisy QPUs, up to $2\times$, improving the overall fidelity $4.7\times$ on average and up to $33.6\times$ due to significant depth and CNOT gate reduction.